Timothy C. Hain, MD.• Page last modified: November 14, 2022

 In persons with the diagnostic picture of NPH, MRI or CT testing is generally done and is normal or shows slight enlargement of the ventricles.
 There is no papilloedema on examination (excluding frank hydrocephalus)

-The incontinence in NPH is attributed to a combination of Sakakibara, R., T. Uchiyama, et al. (2008)
+The incontinence in NPH is attributed to a combination of several factors (Sakakibara, et al. 2008)

 The most practical test for diagnosis, in the authors opinion, is the "tap" test.
 This entails removal of CSF through a therapeutic lumbar puncture (Wikkelso, Andersson et al. 1982).
 This can be combined with checking for chronic infections, as well measurement of gait and postural stability as well as cognitive function (Williams et al, 2008; Ravdin et al, 2008).
 An improvement in postural stability the following day, after removal of CSF, is diagnostic of NPH.
 In our clinical practice, we use computerized posturography as our main outcome measure -- obviously this emphasizes the effect on gait.
 Some authors use a more rapid gait as an indicator of response (Bottcher et al, 2016).
 These authors have also reported that an improvement in the oVEMP test is also an indicator of response.
 We find this difficult to follow.

 There are many possible serious complications to consider including: